"Your Doctor is Spying on You": An Analysis of Data Practices in Mobile Healthcare Applications: Background

 \subsection{Mobile Application Privacy and Security}

 Mobile applications frequently request access to sensitive data and services beyond what is functionally necessary~\cite{leontiadis2012don,momenzadeh2020bayesian,das2020user,tazi2023accessibility,sun2016blender,momenzadeh2021bayesian,podapati2025sok}.
 While Android's permission model is designed to promote transparency, users often approve requests without understanding their implications~\cite{fife2012privacy,streiff2019overpowered,debnath2020studies,dev2019personalized}.
 As a result, permissions may be legally obtained but ethically questionable, particularly when purposes are obscured or undeclared.
 Prior studies~\cite{10.1145/2420950.2420956,tvidas2011all,sivan2019analysis} report persistent requests for access to location, camera, SMS, and contact data without clear justification.
-Liu et al.\cite{LIU20112022} found that developers frequently violate the principle of least privilege, requesting access to sensitive resources without functional necessity.
+Liu et al.~\cite{LIU20112022} found that developers frequently violate the principle of least privilege, requesting access to sensitive resources without functional necessity.
 Our findings confirm and extend these trends in the mHealth domain.
-Zhang et al.\cite{Roy2023} identified \emph{dark patterns}, which are manipulative UI designs that nudge users into granting data access.
-Such practices reduce transparency and exploit cognitive biases~\cite{webson2022prompt}.
-Tene et al.\cite{10.1145/2623330.2623705} advocate enforceable, user-centric privacy frameworks, yet enforcement under GDPR and HIPAA remains inconsistent, particularly for consumer-facing health apps that are not subject to medical device regulation\cite{Gurses2022}.
+Zhu et al.~\cite{10.1145/2623330.2623705} advocate enforceable, user-centric privacy frameworks, yet enforcement under GDPR and HIPAA remains inconsistent, particularly for consumer-facing health apps that are not subject to medical device regulation~\cite{carayon2018challenges}.
 Our findings highlight this gap between regulatory intent and practical enforcement, demonstrating that even highly popular healthcare apps bypass platform protections and fail to meet privacy-by-design standards.